indiamcq/atem-mini/readme.md

 | 46 | Top Left Cam1 150% | tl | DVE | 1 | 150 | True |  |
 | 47 | Top Right Cam1 150% | tr | DVE | 1 | 150 | True |  |
 | 48 | Z Top Center Cam1 150% | tc | DVE | 1 | 150 | True |  |

+There is an XSLT that can extract the current data into a table like this.
+There is another XSLT that can generate the XML fromt hist table.

+## Limitations

+These conversion only currently handle Luma and DVE.

+I use [Xrunner](https://github.com/SILAsiaPub/xrunner) to do the transformations.
+It has variables in the `project.txt` file that are made into the project.xslt that is included in the main XSLT.